-The Shared Decision Making Worksheet for Veterans might be useful for veterans in the early stages of dementia.
+The following worksheets, Shared Decision Making Worksheet for Veterans, might be useful for veterans in the early stages of dementia.
 You can read this worksheet with the veteran and write down their answers for them if they prefer that.
 However, sometimes a veteran experiencing dementia will be unaware of their own lapses in memory or will be emotionally unable to cope with facing changes brought on by dementia.
 In such a case, this worksheet may not be as helpful.
 Its utility will depend largely on the veteran’s current state of mind, health, and desire to communicate.

 Self-Assessment for Caregivers

 Regardless of whether the veteran is able to complete the above worksheet, you as a caregiver can still use the Caregiver Self Assessment PDF, also provided by the VA.
 After completing this worksheet, you can use the included contact information to reach out to a VA social worker.
 Discussing your results with a social worker can help you to decide if you need more support or resources to prevent you getting burnt out in you important caregiver role.

 After completing one or both of the above PDF worksheets, you may want to bring them to the next appointment the veteran has with his or her VA doctor.

 Looking into VA resources that can help with long term memory care needs can be a confusing experience.
 There are many paths to memory care, and your best option depends on a combination of personal preferences, caregiver abilities, financial position, and clinical need.
 Your care team will probably suggest a program or service they think is suitable for the veteran, but you can also ask about the services listed below.